Hospitality Level 3 Apprenticeship – Hospitality Supervisor

 This course enables the Apprentice to gain understanding, experience and a qualification that is directly suited to the catering and hospitality industry.
 The course content enables the Apprentice to gain invaluable professional skills in various departments in hotel, restaurant and kitchen environments.
 The variety of units means that the qualification can be tailor made to suit the Apprentice which will not only benefit the organisation but also the individual.

 The benefit of this course is that the Apprentice will have an all round knowledge of the skills needed to work in a variety of areas within the hospitality industry.
 This gives the Apprentice a wider scope for future employment opportunities or for further learning.

-Runshaw College has a fully functional Bistro kitchen and restaurant which provides Apprentices with the opportunity to further develop the specialised skills learnt in the workplace and learn new skills they may not have access to in the workplace.
+Runshaw College has a fully functional Bistro kitchen which provides Apprentices with the opportunity to further develop the specialised skills learnt in the workplace and learn new skills they may not have access to in the workplace.